willn/go_meals_scheduling/SETUP.md

 # Directions for setting up & running the Great Oak Meals Scheduling Survey

+## Setup for the upcoming season or sub-season

-## Update settings in order to calculate the needed shift counts
+Update settings in order to calculate the needed shift counts.
+The Meals committee needs to know how much meals labor will be needed.

 ### Ask meals committee questions:
 * How many meals are they planning on serving this season?
   - Will they be reducing the load down from the "full schedule"?
 * Do they want to update the list of hobarters?
   - Look for `function get_hobarters`
 * Do they want to offer CSA farm meals this summer?
+Disable for fall / winter.
   - Update `DOING_CSA_FARM_MEALS`

+### Full `SUB_SEASON_FACTOR`

+Set the `SUB_SEASON_FACTOR` to 1.0 for a 6-month season in order to get the count needed for the full season.

-### check that there aren't uncommitted modifications
+### check that there aren't any other uncommitted modifications
 `git status`

 ### update public/season.php
-* set `SEASON_NAME`
+* set `SEASON_NAME` - use the combo season name (e.g. `FALL_WINTER`) to get the
+  full 6 months.
 * make sure the right months are included in `get_current_season_months()`
 * remove any previous season's data:
   - `get_num_shift_overrides()`